Russia Admits state Of War Amid Massive Strikes On Ukraine - UrduPoint

 - 'Largest on record' -

-Ukraine's state-run power grid, Ukrenergo, said: "This morning's Russian attack on Ukraine's energy system was the largest on record."
+"This morning's attack on Ukraine's energy system was the largest on record," Ukraine's state-run power grid, Ukrenergo, said.

-"Dozens of power system facilities have been damaged," including thermal and hydroelectric power plants, as well as major and regional power lines and emergency blackouts had been put place in seven regions, it said.
+"Dozens of power system facilities have been damaged," including thermal and hydroelectric power plants, as well as major and regional power lines and blackouts had hit seven regions, it added.

-"The world sees the targets of Russian terrorists as clearly as possible: power plants and energy supply lines, a hydroelectric dam, ordinary residential buildings, even a trolleybus," President Volodymyr Zelensky said.

 "Russian missiles do not have delays, as do aid packages to our country.
 The 'Shahed' (drones) have no indecision, like some politicians.
 It is important to understand the cost of delays and postponed decisions," he said.